-Semester Dates: January 02, 2018 to February 03, 2018
+Semester Dates: February 05, 2018 - February 21, 2018

 Please note that when a holiday falls during the week, your class will be rescheduled for the Friday of that week.
 Students are required to make arrangements to be present at the rescheduled class.